Choose Texas Power logo

 Energy bill predictability May incur an ETF if you cancel early

-Protection from price spikes Could miss out on dips in the market
+Protection from price spikes Could miss out on price dips in the market

 Cheaper rates